There’s great debate scurrying around the hair community about the use of protein on one’s hair. It’s been termed protein sensitivity.

 - Apply your styling cream as a final step

-After applying a moisturizing conditioner that softens, you’ll find that any previously straw like hair is now softened, more pliable and ready for styling.
+You’ll find that after you apply a moisturizing conditioner to soften your hair, any previously straw like hair is now softened, more pliable and ready for styling.
 Only after applying the moisturizing conditioner should you begin to manipulate your hair for styling.

 It’s also not necessary to do a protein conditioning treatment every time you wash your hair UNLESS you are constantly re-damaging it with the use of chemicals, brushes or heat stylers.
 For most people, once a month at minimum is sufficient for maintenance.